zkcr0000/Computer-Graphics-Course/README.md

 # Computer-Graphics-Course
-This repository is based on a Computer graphics course assignment https://sites.cs.ucsb.edu/~lingqi/teaching/games101.html
+This repository is based on a Computer graphics course assignments https://sites.cs.ucsb.edu/~lingqi/teaching/games101.html

 It contains C++ implmentations of rasterizer, raytracing, etc. Results are shown below.